Shipping Container Homes vs. Prefabricated Homes - Royal Homes Shipping Container Homes vs. Prefabricated Homes - Royal Homes

 These container homes are usually shipped to the building site as a bare skeleton, then assembled in place.
 Any interior work is then carried out on-site either by the homeowner or professional contractors.

 Most people who choose to own shipping container homes do it for several reasons.
-First, since these homes can be assembled on-site in a modular fashion, they are are far cheaper than purchasing a traditional homes.
-A shipping container home also makes a statement about environmental sustainability, demonstrating how old, industrial materials be repurposed and made useful again.
+First, since these homes can be assembled on-site in a modular fashion, they are far cheaper than purchasing traditional homes.
+A shipping container home also makes a statement about environmental sustainability, demonstrating how old, industrial materials are repurposed and made useful again.

 How Does a Shipping Container Home Compare to a Prefabricated Home?